Jmol displays of 3-D structures of Biological molecules

 If you opt to follow the links in the table below you are likely to be repeatedly warned about security issues.
 I believe there is no specific risk in the files themselves - they are not virus-infected - but accessing them via Java may open users' computers to malicious functions.
 These pages are all easily accessible after passing the warning page which is shown at first.

-I shall eventually produce a series of JSMOL pages with a menu as a replacement to this one.
+I shall eventually produce a series of JSMOL pages as a replacement to these ones.

 Java security work-around

 to your exception site list (cut and paste the line above).

 This can be accessed from Windows control panel, search for Java, double click Java icon to get to Java control panel, then security tab and edit site list ...

 Please let me know if this is successful, or if you need more assistance.

 These files have been written or converted to use the Jmol Java applet (currently version 11.00 on this server), so they ought to be visible in almost all modern computers.